evajunkova/english-for-designers/00-composition/comp.md

 HERE WE GO! :)

-STEP ONE
+STEP ONE:
 Draw thin rectangle about 45 degrees.

-STEP TWO
+STEP TWO:
 Draw four circles inside the rectangle.
 Three circles on the right side and one circle on the left side.

-STEP THREE
+STEP THREE:
 Color black the middle circle on the left.

-STEP FOUR
+STEP FOUR:
 Draw the last circle on the right, but outside the rectangle.